boyter/boyter.org/content/posts/2016-11-11-sphinx-real-time-index-distribute-hidden-gotcha.md

          FROM table limit 1
 </pre>

 Where the 4 is the number of shards and the multiplier splits the shards out.
-It&#8217;s performant due to index use.
+It's performant due to index use.
 However for RT I suggest a simple modulas operator % against the ID column for each shard as it allows you to continue to scale out to each shard equally.

 The second issue I ran into was that when defining the attributes and fields you must define all the fields before the uints.
 The above examples work fine but the below is incorrect.
-I couldn&#8217;t find this mentioned in the documentation.
+I couldn't find this mentioned in the documentation.

 <pre>index rt
 {